 I used Stirling Law several years ago for my conveyancing in Hastings.
-I now require my papers but cannot find the solicitor.
+Now, I need my files but cannot find the solicitor.
 What do I do?

-You should call the Solicitors Regulatory Authority (SRA) to assist in tracing your conveyancing files.
+Do contact the Solicitors Regulatory Authority (SRA) to help locate your conveyancing files.
 They can be contacted on please contact on 0870 606 2555.
 Alternatively, you should use their online form to make an enquiry.
-You will need to provide the SRA with as much information as possible to assist their search, including the name and address in Hastings of the conveyancing firm of solicitors you previously retained, the name of conveyancing solicitor with whom you had dealings, and the date on which you last had dealings with the firm.
+You will need to provide the SRA with as much information as possible to assist their search, including the name and address in Hastings of the conveyancing firm of solicitors you previously instructed, the name of conveyancing solicitor with whom you had dealings, and the date on which you last had dealings with the firm.

-I acquired a split level flat in Hastings, conveyancing having been completed October 2009.
-Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
-Corresponding properties in Hastings with over 90 years remaining are worth £227,000.
-The ground rent is £50 charged once a year.
-The lease finishes on 21st October 2091
+I invested in buying a basement flat in Hastings, conveyancing having been completed in 2012.
+Can you let me have an estimated range of the fair premium for a lease extension?
+Corresponding properties in Hastings with a long lease are worth £190,000.
+The average or mid-range amount of ground rent is £45 yearly.
+The lease terminates on 21st October 2083

-The figure that we have given is a general guide to costs for extending a lease, but we cannot give you the actual costs without more comprehensive due diligence.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There may be other concerns that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
-Neither should you take any other action based on this information without first getting professional advice.
+The figure above a general guide to costs for extending a lease, but we are not able to advice on a more accurate figure in the absence of detailed due diligence.
+Do not use this information in a Notice of Claim or as an informal offer.
+There may be additional issues that need to be considered and clearly you should be as accurate as possible in your negotiations.
+Please do not take any other action placing reliance on this information before seeking the advice of a professional.